 “I went to church on Sunday morning, on Sunday night, on Wednesdays,” said Perry.
 “They gave me my compass in a lot of ways.
 They really gave me a lot of integrity.
 They taught me how to treat people.”

-Inside the house, with sister Angela and brother David, they were not allowed to watch channels such as MTV and VH1.
+Inside the house they were not allowed to watch channels such as MTV and VH1.
 “The only things I was allowed to listen to were the Sister Act 1 and 2 soundtracks,” Perry said.
 “I wasn’t really allowed to even acknowledge the opposite sex.
 There wasn’t a lot of talking about it, and that’s okay.
 I mean, they did what they knew how to do, right?… I didn’t have that education.
 I was homeschooled, went to the Christian schools, and they didn’t really teach that.”

-By age 9, Perry started taking singing lessons, and then learned to play guitar at 13 in 1997.
-“When I was 13 I asked for a guitar, and that’s how I really started explaining my point of view,” said Perry.
-“The church bought me this faded, green acoustic guitar for my birthday, and I was real pumped ’cause I would go over to my hippe/surfer family friend’s house and we would just jam… considering I only knew, like, 5 chords back then.”
+Within those boundaries she found a voice.
+Perry took singing lessons at nine and at thirteen asked for a guitar.
+“That’s how I really started explaining my point of view,” she said.
+“The church bought me this faded, green acoustic guitar for my birthday, and I was real pumped ’cause I would go over to my hippie/surfer family friend’s house and we would just jam, considering I only knew, like, 5 chords back then.”

-Perry moved to Los Angeles at age 17 to focus on her music career, honing her songwriting and voice, noting, “I wrote a lot of songs on the guitar.
-I started a lot of songs like ‘Ur So Gay,’ ‘Thinking of You,’ and ‘One of the Boys,’ and a song called ‘Mannequin… the first song I wrote when I moved to Los Angeles from Santa Barbara, like the first proper song on the guitar… one that I actually still play to this day, was a song called ‘Thinking of You,’” recalled Perry.
+“I wrote a lot of songs on the guitar.
+I started a lot of songs like ‘Ur So Gay,’ ‘Thinking of You,’ and ‘One of the Boys,’ and a song called ‘Mannequin.’
+The first song I wrote when I moved to Los Angeles from Santa Barbara, like the first proper song on the guitar, one that I actually still play to this day, was a song called ‘Thinking of You,’” recalled Perry.

 “When she came a knock on my studio door, she was an artist in her own right and she was searching for the ultimate expression, but she had already done hundreds of gigs, written hundreds of songs.
 She was committed.
 A committed artist, and that was the first thing for me is that I knew that she had put the time in,” said Ballard.